Maintenance Therapy for Ovarian Cancer

 What are the possible side effects?

 Side effects can vary depending on the specific drug you are taking.
-Common side effects of angiogenesis inhibitors include:7-11
+Common side effects of certain angiogenesis inhibitors include:7-11

 - Nose bleeds